patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-for-all-audiences.md

 - Write for responsive design.
 If your application is accessible by multiple devices, such as a tablet, laptop, television, and smartphone, then consider that on some devices you may slide or tap the screen, while on others you may select options by clicking or pressing.

 - Use proper heading levels (H1, H2) to articulate the page content’s organization.
 Headings are useful in identifying content changes, and machine translation recognizes each heading level as a new segment, which is important with text-laden pages.
-Headings are ranked hierarchically from H1 through H6, with H1 headings representing the most important idea on a page.
+    - Headings are ranked hierarchically from H1 through H6, with H1 headings representing the most important idea on a page.

 - Consistently [describe UI elements](accessibility/product-development-guide#labeling-with-aria) in tooltips and product documentation.
 For example, for a kebab icon:
     - The tooltip text might be "More options"
     - In product documentation, you would then say "Click **More options**".

 - Label UI elements (buttons, icons, menus) consistently and descriptively to clearly represent the element’s function.

-## Using accessible and global-friendly graphics

-- Verify that you have rights to use graphics without infringing on copyrights.

-- Include alt text for images that provide additional meaning or content to the page.
-If the image is decorative or if the alt text would be duplicated by adjacent text, then use an empty alt attribute instead, `alt=""`.
-An empty alt attribute communicates to screen readers that the image provides no additional content and can be ignored.

-- Select a text-free image and use callouts to caption the image.
-When localizing content, graphics containing text may require translation, and translating a static image requires graphic editing.
-Callouts are easier to localize.

-## Writing for screen readers

-Include text for screen readers.
-Screen readers are most useful when the words represent what is visually shown on the screen.
-When writing text that is visible only to a screen reader, such as an aria-label that describes an icon button, reference the following guidelines:

-- Avoid redundancy.
-Screen readers announce the component or element as well as the associated property and state when the HTML is defined correctly.
-For example, the search button is announced as the label and the button: Search button.
-Label the button as "Search", not "Search button".

-- Make sure that labels for elements like buttons or links make sense when pulled out of context.
-Use descriptive hyperlinks instead of raw links or vague linked text, such as “Click here.”

-- When you define an aria-label for an element that also has associated visible text in the UI, ensure the aria-label begins with the same text that is displayed in the UI to avoid confusing screen reader users who have vision.

-- Avoid unnecessary capitalization.

-- Avoid leet speak, which uses numbers or special characters in place of letters (for example, "a11y" for accessibility).

 ## Writing for localization and translation